topps2k/simpleab-sdk-js/README.md

 ## Version 2.0.0 Update

+This version introduces new wrapper functions `getTreatmentWithSegment` and `trackMetricWithSegment`, which simplify the process of retrieving treatments and tracking metrics using Segment objects.
+These functions automatically determine the appropriate dimension based on the experiment and segment information.

-This version replaces the internal use of axios with the fetch API, providing a more lightweight solution with a fetch polyfill for universal compatibility.
-The SDK's public API remains unchanged, ensuring a seamless upgrade for existing users.
+The existing functionality remains unchanged, ensuring a seamless upgrade for existing users.

 ## Setting Up Simple A/B